AidanHolvik/TTWargame_Analyzer/README.md

 # TTWargame_Analyzer
-A tool for visualizing and analyzing distributions of outcomes for tabletop wargames
+A tool for visualizing and analyzing distributions of outcomes for tabletop wargames.